-Section 4.
-Judiciary and Governmental Operations The Committee on Judiciary and Governmental Operations shall consist of not more than seven members.
+Section 6.
+Judiciary and Governmental Operations.

+The Committee on Judiciary and Governmental Operations shall consist of not more than seven members.
 It shall be the duty of this Committee to consider and report on all bills, resolutions and other matters referred to it by the House pertaining to civil and criminal law; traditional rights; judicial administration and organization; governmental organization; judicial and executive appointments; suffrage and elections, citizenship, statute revision; civil service, inter-island relations; labor and immigration conditions of employment, conditions of entry into the Commonwealth, deportation and related matters.

-Section 5.
-Federal and Foreign Affairs The Committee on Federal and Foreign Affairs shall consist of not more than seven members.
+Section 7.
+Federal and Foreign Affairs.

+The Committee on Federal and Foreign Affairs shall consist of not more than seven members.
 It shall be the duty of the this Committee to consider and report on all bills, resolutions and other matters referred to it by the House pertaining to the relationship of the people of the Commonwealth to the United States, United Nations, and foreign countries; programs partially or totally funded by the United States Government; Pacific Islands government relations and assistance; matters to military and veterans affairs; claims arising out of the use, lease, or taking of Commonwealth land by the federal government; and related matters.

-Section 6.
-Commerce & Tourism The Committee on Commerce & Tourism shall consist of not more than seven members.
+Section 8.
+Commerce & Tourism.

+The Committee on Commerce & Tourism shall consist of not more than seven members.
 It shall be the duty of this Committee to consider and report on all bills, resolutions and other matters referred to it by the House pertaining to business and commerce; banking and insurance and tourism related matters.

-Section 7.
-Committee on Public Utilities, Transportation and Communications The Committee on Public Utilities, Transportation and Communication shall consist of not more than seven members.
-It shall be the duty of this Committee to consider and report on all bills, resolutions and other matters referred to it by the House pertaining to public utilities; public works; communications; roads; ports; transportation; and related matters.
+Section 9.
+Committee on Public Utilities and Communications

+The Committee on Public Utilities and Communication shall consist of not more than seven members.
+It shall be the duty of this Committee to consider and report on all bills, resolutions and other matters referred to it by the House pertaining to public utilities; communications; and related matters.

+Section 10.
+Transportation

-Section 8.
-Committee on Education The Committee on Education shall consist of not more than seven members.
-It shall be the duty of this Committee to consider and report on all bills, resolutions and matters referred to it by the House pertaining to all matters, programs, and concerns on education
+The Committee on Transportation shall consist of not more than seven members.
+It shall be the duty of this Committee to consider and report on all bills, resolutions and other matters referred to it by the House pertaining to public works; roads; ports; transportation; and related matters.